The wider curriculum

 The Sustainability Council works to raise the student body awareness of issues around the environment while working to maintain and improve on our silver Enviro school status.

-The House Council liaises with House Leaders, makes decisions around events and House spirit awards.
+The House Council liaises with House Leaders, makes decisions around events and House awards.
+Eg Tug of War

 The students in each House compete over a wide range of activities from the Great House Spelling Bee and the House Music festival, to the more traditional Athletics and Touch competitions.